dodopizza/httpclient-resilience-policies/README.md

 The main goal of this library is to provide unified http request retrying policies for the HttpClient that just works.

-Actually this library wraps awesome [Polly](https://github.com/App-vNext/Polly) liberary with the predifined settings to allow developers to use it as is without a deep dive to Polly.
+Actually this library wraps awesome [Polly](https://github.com/App-vNext/Polly) library with the predefined settings to allow developers to use it as is without a deep dive to Polly.

 The `DefaultPolicy` provided by this library combines `RetryPolicy`, `CircuitBreakerPolicy` and `TimeoutPolicy` under the hood.
 See the corresponding sections of the README.